-We have a designated First Aider and all staff receive training in First Aid by St John Ambulance, as do our Year 5 pupils.
+We have a designated First Aider and all staff receives training in First Aid by St John Ambulance.
 Accident reports are filled out and filed in an Accident Report Log.
 If necessary, parents will be contacted.
 We will always inform parents if their child has had a bump to the head.
 The school has a defibrillator on site.